 Yesterday afternoon, Agathe—my poissonnière—wandered into the kitchen with too much time on her hands.
-She quietly watched us prep, feigning nonchalance so intensely that I imagined I heard her whistling.
-A dangerous, unbridled glee bounced her weight from one foot to the other.
+She quietly watched us prep, but I noticed that she seemed to be eager to announce something.
+Glee bounced her weight from one foot to the other.

 Unable to resist, she interjected loudly, “Mise en place!!?
 HAH!
 More like “MISERY en place!”

 Agathe grinned at us.
 We stared back.
 Someone scratched their back with a spatula.